 You do not need to submit a county certification document to DHCS for the TPS (see MHSUDS IN 17-026 and MHSUDS In 18-032).
 Feel free to visit the TPS website for additional information.

-16. Should we survey clients who are receiving recovery services?
+17. Should we survey clients who are receiving recovery services?

-Surveying clients who are receiving recovery services is not required/is optional.
+Surveying clients who are receiving recovery services are not required/are optional.